 She established a population study in Africa called the ‘Heart of Soweto Study’ to investigate the prevalence, presentation and management of cardiac disease in an urban African population.
 This study, on more than 8000 patients, highlighted the high prevalence of hypertension, obesity and cardiac disease in women of childbearing age.
-She has recently expanded her population studies ( under the umbrella of the ‘Heart of Africa studies’) to other African countries, including Mozambique, Nigeria, Tanzania, Kenya and Sudan.
-She has designed a number of innovative research programs and leveraged funding for several major research projects, not only in South Africa and the rest of Africa, but also internationally.
-She has published more than 230 Articles and her work is highly cited.
+She has expanded her population studies ( under the umbrella of the ‘Heart of Africa studies’) to other African countries, including Mozambique, Nigeria, Tanzania, Kenya and Sudan.
+She has designed several innovative research programs and leveraged funding for those major research projects, not only in South Africa and the rest of Africa, but also internationally.
+She is one of the principal investigators of the World Heart Federation COVID-Cardiovascular Disease study (commenced 2020).
+She has supervised more than 30 post-graduate students, published more than 350 articles and her work is highly cited.

 Karen Sliwa serves on a number of editorial boards and is also an editorial consultant to ‘The Lancet’.
 Furthermore, she is former president of the South African Heart Association and on the board of the South African Heart Failure Society (http://www.hefssa.org), which was established under her leadership in 2005.
-She is president-elect of the World Heart Federation (2017-2019), serves on the European Cardiac Society International Affairs Committee and is board member of the Pan African Society of Cardiology.
-She is now the Faculty of Health Science Deputy Dean for Research until the end of the year (2017).
+She is was the president of the World Heart Federation (2019-2020) and is currently Vice-president Southern Region and board member of the Pan African Society of Cardiology.
+She has been the Faculty of Health Science Deputy Dean for Research from 1 March 2017-30 April 2018.

 Address: 4th, 5th & 6th Floor